-Ben Tabell leaves HSBC after 12 years
+Updated: Ben Tabell leaves HSBC after 12 years

 HSBC’s chief information officer Ben Tabell will leave the bank at the end of the month to take up the role of CIO at eftpos Payments Australia.
+Tabell is replacing David Menghe who has moved to FIS as director of delivery and operations.

 Tabell, who was part of CIO Australia’s top 50 CIO list in 2018, will report to eftpos Payments’ chief executive Stephen Benton.
 He will also work alongside Paul Jennings, who slipped into the chief digital officer role at the company in February this year.